 Although defining procedures is critical, it's communicating them consistently that will roll out success.
 In an article for Retail Customer Experience Liz Cichowski of Learning Means Business stresses that managers should craft employee messages as carefully as they create messages to customers.

-Make all communication consistent with the company's core values and be sure everyone is receiving those messages.
+The business and what it represents needs to make all communication consistent with the company's core values and be sure everyone is receiving those messages.
 When that involves communicating with employees at different sites and on opposite shifts, relying on managers to relay these messages to every employee is not practical or efficient.
 Something will certainly get lost in the translation.
-Communicating directly to each employee via mobile devices is a better tactic, and it can be done through the same learning management system that is used to deliver and track training.
+Workplace productivity can be achieved by communicating directly to each employee via mobile devices is a better tactic, and it can be done through the same learning management system that is used to deliver and track training.
 This also allows for a mix of formats, which is ideal for engaging employees.
 Videos presented with a familiar face connect better than a printed notice on a staff board.

 "Just remember: If you don't keep people informed, they'll make stuff up.
 A little communication can go a long way, and if you care about your employees, they'll be more likely to care about your customers," Cichowski wrote.

-Now is the time to prepare for success when business picks up.
+Now is the time to prepare for success and improve employee productivity when business picks up.
 Embrace change, create solid training and the technology to deliver it, encourage teamwork, and communicate with your team in the same way that you want them to communicate with customers.